athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Force Fang.md

     desc: "varies; **Targets** 1 creature"
 abilities_mid:
   - name: ""
     desc: "You briefly turn your attack into pure force to bypass your opponent's defenses.
 Choose a target within your reach, or within the reach of a melee weapon you're wielding.
 If you can use [[Actions/Spellstrike|Spellstrike]] with a ranged weapon (with the starlit span hybrid study, for example), you can target a creature in the first range increment of your ranged weapon.
 For an instant, you transform your weapon or unarmed attack into a spike of pure force, replacing all its normal statistics and abilities.
-The force fang automatically deals 1d4+1 force damage to the target.\n* * *\n\n**Heightened (+2)** The damage increases by 1d4+1.\n\n_Note: Conflux spells refresh Spellstrike._"
+The force fang automatically deals 1d4+1 force damage to the target.\n* * *\n\n**Heightened (+2)** The damage increases by 1d4+1."
 sourcebook: "_Pathfinder Secrets of Magic_"
 ```